 Thoughts After Ten Years in the Public Square ~ Part 2

-Over the passage of many years, I have received numerous entreaties from those proposing to join me in the labor of street preaching.
-Too often, they approach the task as if it were a mere exercise of piety—an experience to be tasted, not a life to be surrendered.
-I have both taught and stood beside many who began with zeal, only to fall away after a season; and I have watched as former acquaintances, once strong in the battle, have slipped back into the obscurity of everyday life.
-A full decade of labor has passed, and yet, by His mercy, the fire in me does not dim.
-It does not merely smolder; it continues to burn hotter with every passing mile.
-While others have laid down their crosses for comfort, the Master has seen fit to keep the flame alive upon the altar of this servant's heart.
-It is a mystery of grace that after a decade of pleading with a sea of peoples, the burden for the lost is heavier now than when the journey first began.
+Over the years, many have asked to join me in street preaching.
+They ask thinking it as an exercise of piety—an experience to be tasted rather than a life to be surrendered.
+I have stood beside many who began with zeal only to fall away, and I have watched others slip back into a comfortable, everyday life.
+A full decade has passed, and yet, by His mercy, the fire in me has not dimmed.
+It does not merely smolder; it burns hotter with every passing mile.
+While others have traded their crosses for comfort, the Master has kept the flame alive in this servant's heart.
+It is a mystery of grace that after ten years of pleading with the crowds, the burden for the lost is heavier now than when the journey first began.

-Though few in modern religion will admit it, there exists a restless and worldly hunger to fill the pews.
-Invitations are scattered like seeds on stony ground, not to find the lost, but to gather the already-convinced—to move the sheep from one fold to another until the seats are filled and the denomination can be presented as 'successful.'
-We see the constant posting of images on social media, the curated displays of a 'group picture,' all designed to paint a portrait of prosperity for the eyes of men.
-It is a trend truly despicable—that we have become a people who chase the 'shadow of success' rather than the 'substance of the new creation.'
-We celebrate the filling of a building while the heavens wait in vain for the repentance of a single soul.
-To measure the Kingdom by the census of a Sunday morning is to mistake the 'noise of the gathering' for the 'pulse of the Life.'
+Modern religion has a restless hunger to fill pews.
+Invitations are scattered—not to find the lost, but to move the "already-convinced" from one fold to another until the seats are full.
+This allows a denomination to be presented as "successful," but it is a hollow victory.
+We see the constant posting of curated group pictures, all designed to paint a portrait of prosperity for men to admire.
+It is a despicable trend: chasing the shadow of success rather than the substance of the new creation.
+We celebrate filling a building while the heavens wait for the repentance of a single soul.
+To measure the Kingdom by a Sunday morning census is a grave mistake.
+It is mistaking the sound of a crowd with the life-giving breath of the Spirit.

-Our labor in the crossroads of Bulacan was never for the filling of a room, but for one, the witness of Christ against the world (Matthew 24:14), and two, the birth of a creature (John 3:3)—that divine and sudden work of the Spirit that turns a rebel into a son.
-A church filled with the 'stolen sheep' of other pastures is but a museum of movement; but a church birthed from the hard pavement of the public square is a living testimony to the ransom of the cross.
-We must remain steadfast in this: that one soul brought from death unto life is of more weight than ten thousand who merely come to sit and be seen.
-We have not sought to decorate our gathering with the 'stolen' sheep of other folds to promote a hollow image of prosperity to the world.
-Instead, we have seen the Lord call His own from darkness and death.
-Ministry is not the foundation; it is the fruit.
-It does not precede the Master, but follows in His wake.
-We do not gather for the sake of a 'work'; we gather because we have been apprehended by a Person.
-To know Him as Lord is the beginning and the end of our errand; all else is but the overflow of a heart that has found its rest in Him.
+Our labor in the crossroads of Bulacan was never about filling a room.
+It has always been about two things: the witness of Christ against the world and the birth of the new creature.
+A church filled with people taken from other congregations is merely a "museum of movement."
+But a church born on the hard pavement of the public square is a living proof of the Cross.
+One soul brought from death to life carries more weight than ten thousand who only come to be seen.
+We refuse to "decorate" our gathering with sheep from other folds just to look successful.
+Instead, we have watched the Lord call His own out of darkness.
+In this work, ministry is not the foundation; it is the fruit.
+It does not come before the Master; it follows Him.
+We do not gather for the sake of a Christian work; we gather because we have been apprehended by Christ.
+To know Him as Lord is the beginning and the end of our errand.
+Everything else is simply the overflow of a heart that has found its rest in Him.

-There is perhaps no more misguided beginning to a spiritual errand than the inquiry, 'How can I do street preaching?'
-It is a question that betrays a fundamental ignorance of the war; it is the talk of a traveler who admires the map but has never the weight of the pack.
-To ask for the 'method' before the 'mandate' is to weigh the few coins of a momentary impulse while remaining entirely bankrupt of the gold required to finish the journey.
+There is no more misguided start to this spiritual task than asking, 'How can I do street preaching?'
+This question shows a basic ignorance of the reality of the work.
+It is the talk of someone looking at a map who has never felt the weight of the load.
+To ask for a 'method' before receiving a 'mandate' is to rely on a brief impulse while having nothing of substance to finish the journey.
+You cannot learn a technique for something that requires a life.

-This inquiry does not take into account the troubles that follow in the wake of such a work—the reproach of the world, the weariness of the soul, and the long, silent seasons where the fire must burn without the fuel of human applause.
-It is a building planned without a foundation; a war declared without a census of the troops.
-Those who ask 'how' are often looking for an 'experience of piety' to add to their collection, rather than a Cross to which they must be nailed.
+This inquiry is oblivious of the troubles that follow such a task: the reproach of the world, the weariness of the soul, and the long seasons where you must continue without any human affirmation.
+It is like planning a building without a foundation.
+Those who ask "how" are often looking for a pious experience to add to their collection, rather than a cross to which they must be nailed.
 They have not counted the cost.
-They do not ask if they have the breath to reach the summit, only if the view from the foothills is pleasant.
-But the street is not a stage for the performer; it is a battlefield for the broken.
-To enter it with anything less than the hand of God is to invite a collapse that dishonors the very Christ we profess to lift up.
+They do not ask if they have the strength for the journey, only if the start looks pleasant.
+But the street is not a stage for a performer; it is a battlefield for the broken.
+To enter it without being sent by God is to invite a collapse that dishonors Christ.
 God does not discard what He starts.
-He finishes what He authors.
+What God begins, He is faithful to complete.
+If He has authored your path, He will provide the breath to reach its conclusion.
+Therefore, you must not abandon the work He has placed in your hands; you are called to see through to the end what you have started under His authority.

-To lift up the name of Christ before men is to build the altar upon which you will be sacrificed.
-Every word of the Gospel is a stone laid in place; every plea to the indifferent is a binding of the soul to the will of God.
-We do not go into the street to be seen of men, but to be 'offered up' for their sake.
-It is a work that demands the life of the messenger, and consumes the self-preservation and pleasurable experience we so desperately cling to.
-It is a work where your life does not matter, only that Christ's name would be made known.
+To lift up the name of Christ before men is to prepare the altar where you will be sacrificed.
+Every word you speak and every plea to the indifferent binds your soul to the will of God.
+We do not go into the street to be seen; we go to be offered up so that the Lamb who was slain might receive the reward for His suffering.
+This work demands your life.
+It consumes the self-preservation and the comfort we so desperately cling to.
+In this labor, your life does not matter.
+The only thing that matters is that Christ’s name is made known.

-We do not look upon the peoples with our own eyes, but through the heart of the Savior, and the fulfillment of God's eternal covenant.
-To preach Christ before men is to be 'captured' by His affection, to be so possessed by the glory of His ransom.
-He does not know how to begin or where to go or what to say.
-He only knows he must.
+We do not look at the people with our own eyes, but through the heart of the Savior.
+To preach Christ is to be captured by His affection and possessed by the glory of His ransom.
+The messenger may not know how to begin or where to go, but he knows he must.

-To stand before people and merely speak of Christ whom you merely know about is to offer a stone to those who perish for bread.
-It is a spiritual bankruptcy that no amount of 'training' or 'doctrine' can ever hide.
-If you have not experienced the Christ of whom you speak, you are doing nothing more than presenting a theory—a lecture on a person you have never met and a power you have never felt.
-How can a man speak with any authority of a place he has never visited?
-How can he describe the atmosphere of Heaven if he does not breathe its air in his daily life?
-To speak of the Savior without having walked with Him daily is to be like a beggar describing the interior of a palace he has only seen through a window.
+To stand before others and speak of a Christ you only know about is to offer a stone to the hungry.
+It is a spiritual bankruptcy that no training or doctrine can hide.
+If you have not experienced the Christ of whom you speak, you are only presenting a theory—a lecture on a person you have never met and a power you have never walked in.
+How can a man speak with authority about a place he has never visited?
+To speak of the Savior without having walked with Him daily is like a beggar describing the inside of a palace he has only seen through a window.
+The street requires more than information; it requires a witness.
+You cannot describe the atmosphere of Heaven if you do not breathe its air in your daily life.
+Without this, your words are hollow, and the work is a pretense.

-The street does not need 'theories'; it needs people quickened by the power of God.
-It does not need men who have 'studied the map,' but men who have 'walked the road.'
-We do not offer Christ as a subject for the mind, but as the life the life; we do not point to a place called heaven, but we carry the very fragrance of its courts upon our garments because we have been in the presence of the King.
+The street does not need theories; it needs people made alive by the power of God.
+It does not need those who have only studied the way, but those who have walked the road.
+We do not offer Christ as a subject for the mind, but as Life itself.
+We do not merely point to a place called Heaven.
+Instead, we carry the reality of His Kingdom within us because we have been in the presence of the King.

 Comments